Mpox

 If you have unusual sores or a rash, get immediate medical attention.
 You may need to isolate for up to 21 days to prevent passing the virus on to others.

-• It is being spread during sex since it often means having close contact, extended time face-to-face, and touching someone’s sores on their skin, genitals (dick, vulva, testicles), butt (including inside), inside of a vagina/front hole, or mouth.
-There is not enough data that the virus can be spread through semen or vaginal fluids.
+- It is spread during sex since it often means having close contact, extended time face-to-face, and touching someone’s sores on their skin, genitals (dick, vulva, testicles), butt (including inside), inside of a vagina/front hole, or mouth.
+We don’t yet know if the virus can be spread through semen or vaginal fluids.

 Based on available data about how mpox may be spreading in our community, BHOC has the following suggestions to keep yourself and your sex partners as safe as possible:

-• Get vaccinated.
+- Get vaccinated.
 CDC data shows that people who did not get vaccinated were 14 times more likely to get mpox than people who did get vaccinated.
-Find your closest location at CDC.gov and make sure to get BOTH DOSES!
+Find your closest location at MpoxVaxMap.org and make sure to get BOTH DOSES!

-• Consider using condoms as a way to avoid painful sores on your genitals: Condoms are not sufficient to prevent mpox transmission.
-If the rash is only on your genitals or inside your butt, condoms may help reduce the likelihood of developing sores in those areas, which are extremely painful.
+- Consider using condoms as a way to avoid painful sores on your genitals: Condoms are not sufficient to prevent mpox transmission.
+If the rash is only on your genitals or inside your ass, condoms may help reduce the likelihood of developing sores in those areas, which are extremely painful.
 However, condoms alone are likely not enough to prevent mpox.
 You still may be exposed if you have skin to skin contact or share bedding/towels.
+CDC has more info on preventing mpox during sex.

-• If you receive a notification from someone you had sex with, take it seriously.
-Call your local health department to get connected to a vaccine.
+- If you receive a notification from someone you had sex with, take it seriously.
+Go get vaccinated at MpoxVaxMap.org ASAP, which may keep you from developing severe symptoms.
 It also works the other way.
 If you are diagnosed with mpox, be sure to also let any sex partners know so they can make sure those exposed can get care.

 Here’s a video from the CDC on what all sexually-active people should know about mpox: